kubewarden/kubewarden.io/content/blog/2025/05/kubewarden-1.25-release.md

 Classes](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)
 across the entire Kubewarden stack.
 This allows for fine-grained control over the scheduling and resource allocation of Kubewarden components and other workloads in the cluster.
-Notably, the Kubewarden Helm charts now include a new value, `.global.priorityClassName`.
+The Kubewarden Helm charts now include a new value, `.global.priorityClassName`.
 This `priorityClassName` is applied to the controller deployment pods and the pods of the default policy server.
 Further details can be found in the [official